Dark Warehouses to grab the spotlight

 Huge drive to automate processes

-To convert their WD centre into a Dark Warehouse, 2024 will see many operators invest in necessary hardware, such as the Autonomous Mobile Robots (AMRs) and Automated Guided Vehicles (AGVs).
+To convert their WD centre into a Dark Warehouse, many operators are likely to invest in necessary hardware, such as the Autonomous Mobile Robots (AMRs) and Automated Guided Vehicles (AGVs).

 They will also acquire pouch technology to automate the order handling and returns processes by the buffering, sorting and sequencing of single items.